 If you ask a typical real estate agent what their go-to social media channel for lead generation is, they’ll probably tell you Facebook, LinkedIn, and Instagram, in that order.
 In fact, the NAR Member Profile Report backs this up.
 As a lead generation strategy, YouTube doesn’t even make the list.

 As you might imagine from the title of this article, this means most real estate agents are leaving leads, and money, on the table by ignoring YouTube.
-Here are a few reasons why YouTube should be at the top of your lead generation strategies to try for 2019:
+Here are a few reasons why YouTube should be at the top of your lead generation strategies:

 1. YouTube Videos Rank on Google Much, Much More Easily Than Articles